jumalstarfoundry/candidatematcher/README.md

 Create a new application `mynodeapp` in your openshift login control panel using the standard NodeJS 0.10 cartrige.
 You may choose to add auto-scaling while setting this up.
-Choosing autoscaling would add an HAPProxy instance you your application.
+Choosing autoscaling would add an HAProxy instance you your application.

 Now clone the git URL available on your application page to your local system